 They just make sense, when you think about it.
 Why wouldn’t you wish to protect your clothes from oil or dirt?
 I can’t understand why these went out of fashion given their practicality.
 Add on that some are really cute, unique and wonderfully made and there is no reason not to own one, or two.
 We have multiple styles of aprons in our home that we use every meal time and when cleaning up.

 Ever heard of a napkin pocket?
 They were the precursor to napkin rings.
 A (handmade) linen envelope that you tucked your napkin into when done, ready for the next meal.

 Each would be embroidered with different sayings or pretty imagery, so you always knew which one was yours.
 It also had the added convenience of tidying away messy napkins until it was time to wash them, unlike napkin rings.

-So many wonderful items that have true purpose, are more eco friendly and all in all with much more style.
+So many wonderful items that have true purpose, are more eco friendly, and all in all have much more style.
 I can’t find a reason not to want to bring them back.
 Are you with me?

 Here’s a taste of some of my Bring Back items:

-(Simply click on the the image of any gizmo, gadget or unusual idea you like to connect to the item in our shop.)
+(Simply click on the the image of any gizmo, gadget or bring back item you like to connect to the item in our shop.)